 - Start and stop on time

-These four rules are a good start to make your meetings more productive.
+These four tips for running an effective meeting are a good start to making your meetings more productive.

 Hire Laurie Brown for Meeting Facilitation Training

 Contact me if you or your team need to make meetings more effective, efficient and productive.
 Laurie's programs get results when it comes to running effective meetings, training and more.